 Charcoal toothpaste and bristles are known mostly for providing better results when cleaning your teeth, in particularly tackling stains and bacteria, making them whiter.

-In 2020, Bamboo is becoming the go to toothbrush and due to bamboo being antibacterial by nature a lot of us are making the switch to this eco-friendly option.
+In 2020, Bamboo is fast becoming the go to material for a variety of uses including even clothing such as bamboo socks.
+Bamboo is antibacterial by nature, encouraging a lot of us to make the switch to this eco-friendly option.

 How Much Do Bamboo Toothbrushes Cost?

 They won’t break the bank either, you will find bamboo toothbrushes to be in the same kind of price bracket as your standard toothbrushes, which is another reason why we should be ditching the plastic.

 If you need a dentist or any additional advice on cleaning your teeth, please get in touch with us at Thurmaston Dental Practice.Leave a reply →